 - We Worry about Problems with Online Accounts: It’s a natural reaction to want to click on links when you get an “urgent” message stating that there is something wrong with your banking, email, shopping or social media accounts, or that you’ve missed a package delivery.
 However, these links almost always lead to phishing pages, so be wary of these messages, especially with the holidays.

 - We’re Using More Gadgets and Always on the Go: When you’re on a small screen, it can be easier to fall for phishing links because we’re often distracted and multi-tasking while we’re using them, or don’t pay as much attention to security as we would on a PC.
 Spammers and phishers take advantage of this tendency.
 They’re also creating malware to access your contacts and send out infected emails that appear to be from someone you know, making it even more likely you’ll click.
 According to security experts, criminals have adapted these techniques for instant messaging, social networks, and SMS text messaging.
-Kaspersky Labs also reported earlier this year on instances of fake notifications imitating messages from mobile apps, in which spammers spread Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. via messages that appeared to be sent on behalf of popular applications.
+Kaspersky Labs also reported earlier this year on instances of fake notifications imitating messages from mobile apps, in which spammers spread Malware: Software that is intended to damage or disable computers and computer systems. via messages that appeared to be sent on behalf of popular applications.